Víctor Barberá

 Víctor Barberá Romero (born 20 August 2004) is a Spanish professional footballer who plays as a striker for Barcelona Atlètic.

 Club career

-Barberá is a youth product of Sant Gabriel, and moved to Damm in 2019.
+Born in Barcelona, Catalonia, Barberá is a youth product of Sant Gabriel, and moved to Damm in 2019.
 The following year in 2020 he joined Barcelona's youth academy, and in his first year was the top scorer of the División de Honor Juvenil de Fútbol with 19 goals.

-He was promoted to Barça Atlètic for the beginning of the 2022–23 season.
+He was promoted to Barcelona Atlètic for the beginning of the 2022–23 season.
 He made his senior debut with Barça Atlètic in a 0–0 Primera Federación tie with CD Alcoyano on 4 September 2022.

+On 14 June 2023, it was announced he was joining Club Brugge KV on a free transfer until 2027.

+On 27 August 2024, Barberá returned to Barcelona Atlètic on a two-year contract.

 International career

 Barberá was called up to the Spain U19s in September 2022.

 Playing style

 Barberá is adept at pouncing on balls in the box and rebounds.
 An intelligent player, he often appears behind the defense and is a strong finisher.
 He's quick and can play out wide, but prefers to stay in the opponent's box.
 He has earned comparison in playstyle to Robert Lewandowski.